galiminus/arthropod-hls-video-encoder/README.md

 * `bucket`: your bucket name
 * `profiles`: the HLS profile you want to generate

-The result object is a follow.
+The result object is as follow.

 ```ruby
 {